Microsoft Defender for Endpoint for Linux

 - Third-party management tools:

-If you experience any installation failures, refer to Troubleshooting installation failures in Microsoft Defender ATP for Linux.
+If you experience any installation failures, refer to Troubleshooting installation failures in Microsoft Defender for Endpoint for Linux.

 Supported Linux server distributions and versions: